docker-rpm-builder/docker-rpm-builder/README.md

 piece of software that makes debugging failed builds a bit hard, b) sometimes produces errors which are not so easy to understand without digging into its source code, and c) is very hard to run on non-RHEL/Centos/Fedora host distros, and/or
-* hosted build systems like [copr](https://copr.fedorainfracloud.org/) or [OBS](http://openbuildservice.org/) are an hassle because you can't try the builds on your own machine, and this makes the packaging process painfully slow,
+* hosted build systems like [copr](https://copr.fedorainfracloud.org/) or [OBS](http://openbuildservice.org/) feel slower or simply too complex for the task at hand

 then you're in the right place.